WalletWasabi/WasabiDoc/docs/glossary/Glossary.md

 A filter representing a compact list of addresses in one block.
 Wasabi checks locally if any block filter contains transactions with addresses of the wallet.
-No public keys are send to a third party server, thus it is very private.
+No public keys are sent to any third party server, thus it is very private.
 Read more: [BIP 158: Compact Block Filters for Light Clients](/using-wasabi/BIPs.md#bip-158-compact-block-filters-for-light-clients)
 :::